rhli/Degraded-First-Scheduler/README.md

     [hadoop-0.22.0](http://archive.apache.org/dist/hadoop/core/hadoop-0.22.0/hadoop-0.22.0.tar.gz).
     Untar hadoop-0.22.0.tar.gz, mv to $HADOOP_HOME.

 3. Run install.sh.
-This script integrates degraded first scheduler into hadoop-0.22.0 and help you finish most configurations.
+This script integrates degraded first scheduler into hadoop-0.22.0 and helps you finish most configurations.
 >    bash install.sh

-4. In $HADOOP_HOME/conf/masters, enter the hostname or host ip of your namenode (don't forget to remove the default one if you don't need it).
+4. In $HADOOP_HOME/conf/masters, enter the hostname or host IP of your namenode (don't forget to remove the default one if you don't need it).

-5. In $HADOOP_HOME/conf/slaves, enter the hostname or host ip of your datanode (don't forget to remove the default one if you don't need it).
+5. In $HADOOP_HOME/conf/slaves, enter the hostname or host IP of your datanode (don't forget to remove the default one if you don't need it).

 6. In $HADOOP_HOME/conf/core-site.xml, config the hadoop tmp directory